jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 Note that custom types are created for the input and output elements using [element schema](https://beam.apache.org/documentation/programming-guide/#element-schema) (*EventLog* and *UserTraffic*), and transformations become more expressive using them.
 Also, the custom types are [registered to the coder registry](https://beam.apache.org/documentation/programming-guide/#specifying-coders) so that they are encoded/decoded appropriately - see the transformations that specify the output types via `with_output_types`.

+[**Update 2024-04-30**]
+Note the coders for the custom types are registered, but it is not required because we don't have a cross-language transformation that deals with them.

 ```python
 # section2/user_traffic.py
 import os